-The representative explained that the contribution from the Council was discussed at the last meeting of the committee.
-It was 23.5% and according to the Council's budgeting practice is to split it up.
-Part would be in percentage and the other part will be converted to a £ amount.
-The £ amount would be recharged to a different fund than the %pay.
+The Hymans representative explained that the contribution from the Council was discussed at the last meeting of the committee.
+It was 23.5% and the Council's budgeting practice is to split it so that part is expressed as a percentage (16%) and the other part is converted to a £ amount.
 This was one of the ways Section 151 managed the finances of the fund.
 The final £ amount was still being worked out.
-There was some uncertainty due to budget cuts.

-A member asked for further explanation impact of early retirement on health grounds. on contribution.
-The Representative explained that early retirement due to ill health was treated as retirement which would lead to a rapid increase of the contribution rates and as pension schemes were not compensated for this, insurance had been advised as a precautionary option.
+A member asked for further explanation of the impact on contributions of early retirement on ill health grounds.
+The representative explained that early retirement due to ill health impacts through the loss of contributions and early payment of pensions with enhancement.
+If the numbers of ill health retirements (as a proportion of active members) was significant, this could lead to a rapid increase of the contribution rate, hence insurance had been offered as a precautionary option.
 The officer explained that the insurance scheme was more appropriate for the small employers in the Fund.
-The Council as a large employer would not be heavily affected an occasional ill-health retirement.
+The Council as a large employer would not be heavily affected by an occasional ill-health retirement.

-Another Member asked for further explanations about passthrough agreements.
-The representative explained that the movement of employees from the Council to a contractor also moved their pension liability to the contractor who may be advised to charge for the additional risk.
+Another Member asked for further explanation about pass through agreements.
+The representative explained that the movement of employees from the Council to a contractor also moved their pension liability to the contractor who may be advised of an increased charge for the additional risk.